truera/trulens/docs/trulens_eval/core_concepts_feedback_functions.md

 In early development stages, we recommend starting with domain expert evaluations.
 These evaluations are often completed by the developers themselves and represent the core use cases your app is expected to complete.
 This allows you to deeply understand the performance of your app, but lacks scale.

+See this [example notebook](./groundtruth_evals.ipynb) to learn how to run ground truth evaluations with TruLens.

 ## User Feedback (Human) Evaluations

 After you have completed early evaluations and have gained more confidence in your app, it is often useful to gather human feedback.
 This can often be in the form of binary (up/down) feedback provided by your users.
 This is more slightly scalable than ground truth evals, but struggles with variance and can still be expensive to collect.

+See this [example notebook](./human_feedback.ipynb) to learn how to log human feedback with TruLens.

 ## Traditional NLP Evaluations